Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-this is how you need to read the value for the selected
+Instead, this is how you need to read the value for the selected
 radio button,
 ***************************************************************
 ## Radio Buttons